Generative AI at Work: Main Results

-Table \ref{tab:dd_main} examines the impact of AI model deployment on our primary measure of productivity, resolutions per hour, using a standard two-way fixed effects model.
-In Column 1, we show that, controlling for time and location fixed effects, access to AI recommendations increases the number of resolutions per hour by 0.47 chats, up 22.2 percent from an average of 2.12.
-In Column 2, we include individual agent fixed effects to account for potential differences between treated and untreated agents.
-In Column 3, we include further controls for time-varying agent tenure.
-As we add controls, our effects fall slightly so that, with agent and tenure fixed effects, we find that the deployment of AI increases RPH by 0.30 calls or 13.8 percent.
-Columns 4 though 6 produce these same patterns and magnitudes for the log of RPH.
+Table \ref{tab:dd_main} examines the impact of the deployment of the AI model on our primary measure of productivity, resolutions per hour, using a standard two-way fixed effects model.
+In Column 1, we show that, controlling for time and location fixed effects, access to AI recommendations increases resolutions per hour by 0.47 chats, up 23.9\% from their pre-treatment mean of 1.97.
+In Column 2, we include fixed effects for individual agents to account for potential differences between treated and untreated agents.
+In Column 3, we include additional fixed effects for agent tenure in months to account for time-varying experience levels.
+As we add controls, our effects fall slightly, so that, with agent and tenure fixed effects, we find that the deployment of AI increases RPH by 0.30 chats or 15.2\%.

-Appendix Table \ref{atab:dd_main_robust} finds similar results using alternative difference-in-difference estimators introduced in \citet{callaway_2021}, \citet{borusyak2022revisiting}, \citet{dechaisemartin2020}, and \citet{sun_estimating_2020}.
-Unlike traditional OLS, these estimators avoid comparing between newly treated and already treated units.
-In most cases, we find slightly larger effects of AI assistance using these alternatives.

-Figure \ref{fig:es_main_AS} shows the accompanying IW event study estimates of \citet{sun_estimating_2020} for the impact of AI assistance on resolutions per hour, in levels and logs.
-For both outcomes, we find a substantial and immediate increase in productivity in the first month of deployment.
+Figure \ref{fig:es_main_AS} shows the accompanying IW event study estimates of \citet{sun_estimating_2020} for the impact of AI assistance on RPH.
+We find a substantial and immediate increase in productivity in the first month of deployment.
 This effect grows slightly in the second month and remains stable and persistent up to the end of our sample.
-Appendix Figure \ref{afig:es_main_alt} shows that this pattern can be seen using alternative event study estimators as well: \citet{callaway_2021}, \citet{borusyak2022revisiting}, \citet{dechaisemartin2020}, and traditional two-way fixed effects.